chaytonmin/Survey-Autonomous-Driving-in-Unstructured-Environments/README.md

 <img src="doc/show1.png" width="720px"/>
 </p>

-This is the official repository for the technical report:

-**A Comprehensive Survey on Autonomous Driving in Unstructured Outdoor Environments**.

 ## 📌 Introduction

 Research on autonomous driving in unstructured environments is less advanced than in urban settings due to challenges like environmental variability and scene complexity.
 These environments—such as rural areas and rugged terrains—pose unique obstacles that are not common in urban areas.
 Despite these difficulties, autonomous driving in such contexts is crucial for applications in agriculture, mining, and military operations.
 Our survey reviews over 200 papers, covering datasets, mapping and localization, environmental perception, path planning, end-to-end driving solutions, and associated challenges.
 We also discuss emerging trends and future research directions.
 This review aims to consolidate knowledge and encourage further research in this field.